mikhailsinyakov/Nodejs-master-class-HA4/readme.md

 The server will send an email in response to a successful operation

-You can get your Stripe secret key  [here](https://dashboard.stripe.com/account/apikeys) You can get your Mailgun private key  [here](https://app.mailgun.com/app/account/security)
+You can get information by using CLI, for help enter help or man in the console.